-The general pattern of the 4 subglacial channel networks studied is dendritic (in that channels merge to produce larger channels) with a main channel that wraps around the exterior of the network and tributaries that flow parallel to it, merging at acute angles (see networks 1 and 3 in Fig. 7), which gives the system of channels a finger-like appearance.
-In a few cases in networks 1, 2, and 3, tributaries bifurcate to give the network an anastomosing pattern.
+field observations of subglacial channels.
+The general pattern of the four subglacial channel networks studied is dendritic (in that channels merge to produce larger channels) with a main channel that wraps around the exterior of the network and tributaries that flow parallel to it, merging at acute angles (see SG 1 and 3 in Fig. 7), which gives the system of channels a finger-like appearance.
+In a few cases in SG 1, 2, and 3, tributaries bifurcate to give the network an anastomosing pattern.
 All subglacial channel networks observed terminate in deeply incised canyons that predate glaciation through hanging valleys or very steep chutes.
 We observed at different sites on the island how the melting of snow accumulations within subglacial channels leads to the formation of meltwater ephemeral streams, which merge at the channel junctions into larger streams.
-This transition is often associated with a gradual change in cross section, from the shallow flat-bottomed form characteristic of subglacial channels to a deeply incised V-shape.
-Fig. 2(e) and 5 exemplify this morphological transition from a network of subglacial channels to a single meltwater fed river.
+This transition is often associated with a gradual change in cross section, from the shallow flat-bottomed form characteristic of subglacial channels to a deeply incised V shape.
+Figure 5 exemplifies this morphological transition from a network of subglacial channels to a single meltwater-fed river.